16 fun things to do in Padstow, Cornwall in 2023

-If you’re looking for things to do in Padstow, this blog post can help you out!
+If you’re looking for things to do in Padstow, this blog post is for you!

 When tourists think of Padstow, they usually think of delectable food, a picturesque harbour and the dramatic north coast of Cornwall.

-The town is fairly small – you can walk around the centre in 15 minutes or so – but it is packed full of attractions that appeal to all the senses.
+The town is small – you can walk around the centre in 15 minutes or so – but it is packed with attractions that appeal to all the senses.

 Try some delicious food, breathe in the salty air of being so close to the coastline, gaze at the beautiful boats on the harbour and take a trip out onto the Camel Estuary or the ocean.